-In September 2020, all our classes returned to full-time education following the Covid 19 closure in March.
+Our classes have returned to full-time education following the Covid 19 closures in 2021.
 Although we hope that the majority of our children will now have an uninterrupted experience, there is the possibility that an individual child, a class bubble, or indeed the whole school, will need to self-isolate for a period of time.
 We have therefore put in place a plan for remote learning so that all children can continue with their education.

 This meets the expectations set out in the DfE guidance ‘Remote Education Support’

 We will use Google Classroom and email to communicate with you and your child, set work, give feedback and post links to any online learning videos.

 Your child will be expected to spend a similar amount of time completing their home learning as they would spend learning in school.

 We have also sent home paper copies of this guide with your child’s log-in details.
 If you do not have these details please contact the school office.

 Should any child need to enter a period of isolation we have a pack of learning resources which can be accessed at home immediately.
 These are linked to the current curriculum and updated weekly so your child will be covering the same learning as the rest of the class.
 This is particularly important in the core subjects of English and Maths.